cms-jet/JECDatabase/scripts/JERC2JSON/README.md

 ## Known issues/caveats remaining after arrival of schema v2
 - Small inconsistency for JR-factors at (eta) bin edges due to inconistent handling (JEC and JSON uniform vs. JR code including lower and upper edge of bins).
-To be addressed in a PR to CMSSW
+Addressed in a PR to CMSSW (https://github.com/cms-sw/cmssw/pull/36759)
-- Uncertainty sources takes up a lot of space.
-Needs formularef to emulate uncertainty-code interpolation for each pt/eta-bin + many sources.
-Close to 50MB for all sources when JSON not compressed
-- Todo: Use formularef also for regular JEC, if applicable
 - Single vs. double floating point precision related differences in JEC-calculation (CMSSW JetCorrectorParameters uses C-floats) - differences generally very small
 - correctionlib doesn't support TMath::XXX namespace.
 Currently only implemented replacement for "TMath::Log/Power/Max"-->"log/pow/max", but there are other occurences of TMath in [very] old JEC txt-files.
 More replacements can be added as the conversion happens and TMath::XXX shouldgenerally be avoided in new JEC txt files.
+## Possible next improvements
+- Uncertainty sources takes up a lot of space.
+Needs formularef to emulate uncertainty-code interpolation for each pt/eta-bin + many sources.
+Close to 50MB for all sources when JSON not compressed
+- Use formularef also for regular JEC, if applicable